 |Feature Article||From Harvest to Health|

-are low in calories, with one medium peach furnishing only about
+Fresh, high-quality peaches are a sweet treat that is low in calories, with one medium peach furnishing only about

 37 calories.
 Yellow-fleshed varieties are a good source of Vitamin